 - Take mutual responsibility for better outcomes for children, youth and families

-Missouri was one of seven original Strengthening Families™ pilot states selected by the CSSP in 2005 and is one of 30 states who have adopted the Strengthening Families approach into their work with children and families.
+Missouri was one of seven original Strengthening Families™ pilot states selected by the CSSP and is one of 30 states who have adopted the Strengthening Families approach into their work with children and families.
 Missouri Children’s Trust Fund (CTF) continues to integrate the Strengthening Families Framework and promote the protective factors in a number of ways:

 - Embedding & making the protective factors a priority in the grant application process